mgrechanik/aco-workshop-for-tsp/README.md

 And by opening address http://localhost:8000 in your web browser you will see the main page of the application.

-When you diside to stop working, just run
+When you decide to stop working, just run

 ```
 docker compose down